-These three bills are scheduled for markup in the House Judiciary Committee on May 18, 2017, though markup will not necessarily finish for all of them on that day.
+These three bills were passed out of the House Judiciary Committee on May 23, 2017.
 They would facilitate mass deportations, give Trump more resources to deport immigrants, and make it easier to do so.
 They would:

 A bill to create a “blue card” that would protect farm workers from deportation and put them on a pathway to legalization and citizenship.
 Employees must have worked a minimum of 100 days over the past two years to qualify for temporary residency.
 To qualify for permanent residency, they would need to work for an additional three to five years in the agriculture industry.
-A House version will be introduced by Rep. Luis Gutierrez.
 Read more here, here, and here.

 House H.R.
 1469: Recognizing America’s Children (RAC) Act (introduced March 2017 by Reps.
 Curbelo, Coffman, Diaz-Balart, Ros-Lehtinen, Amodei, Valadao, González-Colón, Upton, Reichert) [PRO-IMMIGRANT]